builderssquad/node-mpc-ecdsa/README.md

 # Node MPC ecdsa (Under Development)

+### Intro

+A Threshold Signature Scheme is a method of creating digital signatures that allows multiple parties to sign a document or transaction together, while requiring a minimum number of signatures to validate the signature.

+In other words, instead of just one person having the power to sign, a threshold signature scheme splits that power among multiple parties, so that a certain number of them must agree in order for the signature to be valid.
+This provides a more secure and decentralized way of signing, as it reduces the risk of a single point of failure or compromise.

 ### Nodejs Wrapper for Zengo-X Multi Party Ecdsa library

 his project is a NodeJS implementation of {t,n}-threshold ECDSA (elliptic curve digital signature algorithm) p2p network.